let's talk

 Hidden costs of custom website development, namely marketing

-Not only do the marketing activities invite a cost, but the tools you use to execute the strategies are also an expense.
+Not only do the marketing activities incur a cost, but the tools you use to execute the strategies are also an expense.

 There are multiple tools and SaaS software that provide a free version, but the accessible version of these tools is not very efficient or productive.